Konstantilieris/DilonChatbot/README.md

                    NEXT_PUBLIC_MISTRAL_API_KEY=your-mistral-api-key
-Usage
+###Usage
 To start the development server, run the following command:

 Using npm:

          npm run dev

-             or using yarn
+Or using yarn

       yarn dev

  This will start the application locally at http://localhost:3000.

 Interacting with the Chatbot
 Once the application is running, you can type a query into the input field, and the chatbot will respond with a message powered by Mistral AI.